vorpalnet/blade/vorpal-blade-library-fsmar/README.md

 1. Drop 'fsmar.jar' in your domain's "approuter" directory.
 1. Update the OCCAS admin console to use 'fsmar.jar'.
 1. Restart one (or all) of the engine tier servers.
-1. Check the ./config/custom/vorpal folder for FSMAR.SAMPLE
+1. Check the ./config/custom/vorpal folder for FSMAR.SAMPLE (in the cluster)
 1. Rename FSMAR.SAMPLE to FSMAR.json end edit it to fit your needs.

 Please note: OCCAS 7.1 or older version require the 'fsmar.jar' file to also be in the leading CLASSPATH in addition to being in the 'approuter' directory.
 (This is due to version mismatches with the required Jackson JSON libraries.)